Annecy Old Town copyright French Moments

 The old Bishop’s Palace

-The long and austere façade of the old Bishop’s Palace (or Palais épiscopal) was built at a time when it was quite certain that the bishop would never sit again in the city Geneva which had embraced Protestantism during the Reformation.
+The long and austere façade of the old Bishop’s Palace (or Palais épiscopal) was built when it was sure that the bishop would never sit again in the city of Geneva, which had embraced Protestantism during the Reformation.

 Rue Jean-Jacques Rousseau Annecy © French Moments